ThomasBrouwer/BNMTF_ARD/README.md

 ### /tests/
 py.test unit tests for the code and classes in **/code/**.
 To run the tests, simply `cd` into the /tests/ folder, and run `pytest` in the command line.

+### /images/
+The images at the top of this README.